mingdom/omninmo/README.md

 - [Technical Guide](./docs/technical_guide.md) - Technical details and architecture
 - [Development Guide](./docs/development_guide.md) - How to contribute
 - [User Guide](./docs/user_guide.md) - How to use the application
+- [MLflow Guide](./docs/mlflow_usage.md) - Comprehensive guide to using MLflow for model tracking and analysis
+- [Model Analysis Guide](./docs/model-analysis-howto.md) - How to evaluate and compare model training results

 ## All Available Make Commands